truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 Refer to the rclone Google Photos backend documentation for more information on using rclone to sync Google Photos, including [standard options](https://rclone.org/googlephotos/#standard-options) and [limitations of the Google Photos API](https://rclone.org/googlephotos/#limitations), that might help you plan your deployment.

 Consider how you want to manage your media files on Google Photos and in your local dataset.
-Select the cloud sync task [direction and transfer mode](#choosing-a-sync-direction-and-mode), [remote folder](#choosing-a-target-folder) to target, and [new or existing local dataset](#selecting-the-dataset-and-organizing-files) to pull to or push from, that best fit your needs.
+Decide on the cloud sync task [direction and transfer mode](#choosing-a-sync-direction-and-mode), [remote folder](#choosing-a-target-folder) to target, and [new or existing local dataset](#selecting-the-dataset-and-organizing-files) to pull to or push from, that best fit your needs.

 ### Choosing a Sync Direction and Mode